PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

-The below is an example of how Rich Page increased conversions by 316% by using a few of the web’s favorite conversion copy words like free and miss out.
+The below is an example of how Rich Page increased conversions by 316 percent by using a few of the web’s favorite conversion copy words like free and miss out.

 Read through your copy and replace any non-quotes with more powerful words that are more likely to gain attention.

-The most valuable editing advice and optimization data come after publication and when you see how your users react to the live piece.
+The most valuable editing advice and optimization data come after publication and when you see how your visitors react to the live piece.
 Which unfortunately means that when it comes to conversion copywriting…

 It Never Ends